 According to a forecast by global market intelligence firm IDC, more than 500 million digital apps and services will be developed worldwide by 2023.
-And the majority of these apps will be made for industry-specific digital transformation use cases.
+What’s more, the majority of these apps are for industry-specific digital transformation use cases.
 IDC also predicts that by 2024, over 50% of all IT spending will go directly to digital transformation and innovation projects, growing at 17% every year.

-Looking at the report cited above and other studies, it is easy to see why enterprise application development and the modernization of legacy business apps is rapidly gaining importance for companies across industries.
-This is also true for thousands of businesses around the world that rely on the IBM i platform to power their IT infrastructure and serve as a foundation for some of the most critical business operations.
+Looking at this report and other studies, it is easy to see why enterprise application development and the modernization of legacy business apps are rapidly gaining importance for companies across all industries.
+This is also true for thousands of businesses around the world that rely on the IBM i platform to power their IT infrastructure and serve as a foundation for their most critical business operations.

 What is wrong with traditional IBM i app development?

-When it comes to building new applications for IBM i as part of digital transformation initiatives, companies that rely on traditional application development processes and approaches are frequently facing a number of typical issues that are getting more and more common today.
+When it comes to building new applications for IBM i as part of digital transformation initiatives, companies that rely on traditional application development processes and approaches face a number of issues that are getting more and more common every day.

-Based on multiple reports from IT leaders working for companies that utilize IBM i, here are some of the most crucial challenges they have to deal with today when tasked with development of new business apps for this platform.
+Based on multiple reports from IT leaders working for companies that use IBM i, here are some of the most crucial challenges they have to deal with when tasked with the development of new business apps for this platform.

-As modern-day enterprise web applications are getting increasingly complex and multi-functional, the completion of an app typically requires a number of developers with expertise in a handful of programming languages.
-As a result, IT departments are constantly facing the need to hire new software engineers specializing in different languages and technologies.
+As modern-day enterprise web applications get increasingly complex and multi-functional, completing an app takes multiple developers with expertise in several programming languages.
+As a result, IT departments constantly face a need to hire new software engineers specialized in different languages and technologies.

-Rising app development costs is another major problem caused by growing complexity and the diverse programming languages and technologies required in this process.
-The need to allocate greater budgets to build an app especially hurts small and medium-sized businesses, as not having enough financial resources restricts their ability to implement technological innovations, resulting in them lagging behind in digital transformation efforts.
+Rising app development costs caused by growing complexity and diverse programming languages are another pain point.
+The need to allocate greater budgets to build an app hurts small and medium-sized businesses in particular.
+Inadequate financial resources often restricts their ability to implement technological innovations.
+As a result, they lag behind in their digital transformation efforts.

-Growing app complexity and the need to implement comprehensive business logic in enterprise web apps also leads to a growing number of bugs and usability problems in newly created products.
-Such issues tend to accumulate over time, sometimes leaving companies no other choice but to completely rewrite the app to fix errors and adapt it to newer technologies and components.
+Growing app complexity and the need to implement comprehensive business logic in enterprise web apps also lead to a growing number of bugs and usability problems.
+This is especially true with newly created products.
+These issues tend to accumulate over time.
+They sometimes leaving companies no other choice but to completely rewrite an app to fix errors and adapt it to newer technologies and components.
 This, of course, results in IT budgets being stretched even further.

-As almost any enterprise application created today requires integration with at least one other system or specialized software package, it is not unusual for IT departments to experience issues when trying to implement completed apps and make them part of business operations.
+Almost any enterprise application created today requires integration with at least one other system or specialized software package.
+As a result, it is not unusual for IT departments to experience issues when trying to implement completed apps and make them part of business operations.

-The maintenance of new IBM i applications is another source of problems and additional costs due to the fact that updates and revisions require time and often can’t be done without third-party involvement.
+Maintaining new IBM i applications is another source of problems and additional costs.
+This is due to the fact that updates and revisions require time and often can’t be done without third-party involvement.

-Why low-code is the future of IBM i web apps development?
+Why is low-code the future of IBM i web app development?

-Above-listed problems and other related issues are directly linked to the reliance on the traditional app development methods when building enterprise solutions for IBM i platform.
+The problems discussed above as well as issues linked to a reliance on traditional app development methods to build enterprise solutions for IBM i make low-code very appealing.

 The majority of these challenges can be solved or minimized by switching to the low-code app development approach.
 According to a forecast by Gartner, low-code and no-code platforms will account for 65% of all app development by 2024.

-When it comes to the creation of IBM i apps, however, it is crucial to select the right low-code tools that have a full support of this platform and were designed to satisfy the needs of IBM i users specifically.
+When it comes to creating IBM i apps, however, it is crucial to select the right low-code tools.
+You need a solution that fully supports the IBM i platform.
+The tools must be IBM i specific.

-Such as Visual LANSA, a hybrid low-code development platform that combines the flexibility and control of traditional programming with the benefits and concepts of low-code principles.
+One of those tools is Visual LANSA.
+Visual Lansa is a hybrid low-code development platform that combines the flexibility and control of traditional programming with the benefits and concepts of low-code principles.

-Here are a few key Visual LANSA features that enable fast and time-efficient development of new IBM i apps for businesses of any size.
+Here are five key Visual LANSA features that enable the quick and efficient development of new IBM i apps for businesses of any size.

-Visual LANSA has its own programming language, allowing developers to create entire IBM i applications inside LANSA’s IDE with the same development approach as any Visual LANSA application.
-Thanks to this, developers no longer need to learn several web development languages when building new apps, while companies don’t have to hire expensive front-end and back-end developers.
+Visual LANSA has its own programming language.
+This allowing developers to create entire IBM i applications inside LANSA’s IDE.
+They can use the same development approach with every Visual LANSA application.
+Because of this, developers no longer need to learn several web development languages when building new apps.
+Moreover, companies don’t have to hire expensive front-end and back-end developers.

-With the ability to code both client-side and server-side apps from inside the IDE, LANSA’s hybrid low-code approach is the most versatile method for developing IBM i applications.
-Developers can create entire new apps, from planning the app logic to deployment, inside a single IDE, and easily migrate existing applications written in other languages using LANSA’s bridge capabilities.
-All the development tools are located in one IDE to maximize the efficiency of the development process as much as possible.
+LANSA’s hybrid low-code approach is the most versatile method for developing IBM i applications.
+Developers can code both client-side and server-side apps from inside the IDE.
+They can create entirely new apps, from planning the app logic to deployment, inside a single IDE.
+They can also easily migrate existing applications written in other languages using LANSA’s bridge capabilities.
+Locating all development tools within a single IDE maximizes the efficiency of the development process.

-Another crucial advantage of Visual LANSA when it comes to IBM i apps development is the hybrid low-code approach that allows developers to easily integrate new tools with legacy systems and components without creating time-consuming workarounds.
+Another crucial advantage of Visual LANSA for IBM i apps development is the hybrid low-code approach.
+This allows developers to easily integrate new tools with legacy systems and components without creating time-consuming workarounds.

-Visual LANSA has a unified repository for all the app development components, which allows software engineers to reduce development time and increase efficiency defining business logic in one location and use the same modules and components for every new IBM i they are working on.
+Visual LANSA has a unified repository for all its app development components.
+This means software engineers reduce development time and increase efficiency by defining business logic in one location.
+They can also use the same modules and components for every new IBM i app they are working on.

-Finally, unlike many other low-code platforms, Visual LANSA enables easy cross-platform deployment, allowing IT teams to quickly deploy newly created IBM i apps to the cloud and other platforms, such as Windows and Linux.
+Finally, unlike many other low-code platforms, Visual LANSA enables easy cross-platform deployment.
+IT teams can quickly deploy newly created IBM i apps to the cloud and other platforms, such as Windows and Linux.

 Want to know more about how progressive web apps can be easily built for the IBM i?

-These are only a few use cases for the utilization of progressive web apps on the IBM i.
-Let’s take a look at how PWAs can be used for your business practice:
+These are only a few use cases for progressive web apps on IBM i.
+Let’s take a look at how you can use PWAs in your business: